Clavicipitaceae

 The Clavicipitaceae are a family of fungi within the order Hypocreales.
 A 2008 estimate placed 43 genera in the family, but a study in 2020 has increased this number to 50.

 Phylogeny

-Molecular phylogenetic analysis of multigene DNA sequence data indicates the taxon Clavicipitaceae is paraphyletic, and consists of three well-defined clades, at least one of which is shared with members of another fungal family (Hypocreaceae).
-The evolution within the Clavicipitaceae is marked by interkingdom host jumping, and the range of this large and heterogeneous fungal group spans mutualistic plant symbionts, as well as parasites of plants, insects, and other fungi.
+Molecular phylogenetic analysis of multigene DNA sequence data indicates the taxon Clavicipitaceae (as circumscribed by 2007) is paraphyletic, and consists of three well-defined clades, at least one of which is shared with members of another fungal family (Hypocreaceae).
+The most recent common ancestor of the three clades also include Hypocreaceae as a descendant.

+The issue seems to have been resolved in Sung et al. (2007b).
+Clavicipitaceae becomes restricted to "clade A".
+Cordycipitaceae is resurrected to hold "clade C".
+Ophiocordycipitaceae is created to hold "clade B".